Desour/item_transfer/readme.md

 - define `custom` nearer, there have to be some default uses
 - think about what helper functions might be needed
 - add helper functions
+- override nodes of commonly used mods (especially minetest_game mods) to use this api, use optional dependencies here
 - documentation stuff
 - make this to a proper mod with `mod.conf` and co.
 - fix the readme if it's currently uggly
+- add points to this todo list that are missing

 :cat2: